Expressions of interest for the SASH Clinical Hypnosis Course for 2022 are open. For more information please

 Should I attend the Clinical Hypnosis introductory day?

 If possible this is recommended.
 The introductory day is held in November at the Women’s and Children’s hospital and provides an opportunity to learn some clinical hypnosis basics and see if the course is potentially suitable for your needs.
 Several of our teaching faculty are available on the day to answer questions about hypnosis and the course.
-The Introductory day registration fee is deducted from the course fee for those practitioners that continue on to register and participate in the Clinical Hypnosis Course.
+The Introductory day registration is complementary for those practitioners that have registered to participate in the SASH Clinical Hypnosis Course.
 This year’s Introductory day will be held in early November for those practitioners considering registering for the next course.

 What are the fees & payment options?